About the Program

 |Algebra I EOC Plus

-*These scores are only valid for one year and must be used for courses taken during students’ Junior year in high school.
+*STAAR scores are only valid for one year and must be used for courses taken during a student's Junior year of high school.

 **Can only be used while still in high school.